weastur/pyexporter/README.md

 Template for a Prometheus exporter for various metrics.

+- Create a repo from this template
+- Change name of the package, Docker image, docs, examples, etc.
+- Implement your own collectors
+- Enjoy!

 ## Installation

 The exporter is written in Python.
 The simplest way to run it is to use the Docker image.